MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-security/deployr-security-project-access.md

 If the owner of a repository-managed file wants to grant read-only access to that file to other users, then the owner can set the file’s access level to one of the following values:

--   `Private` - the default access level, the file is visible to its author(s) only.
++ `Private` - the default access level, the file is visible to its author(s) only.

--   `Restricted` - the file is visible to authenticated users that have been granted one or more of the roles indicated on the restricted property of the file.
++ `Restricted` - the file is visible to authenticated users that have been granted one or more of the roles indicated on the restricted property of the file.

--   `Shared` - the file is visible to all authenticated users when the shared property is true.
++ `Shared` - the file is visible to all authenticated users when the shared property is true.

--   `Public` - the file is visible to all authenticated and all anonymous users when the published property is true.
++ `Public` - the file is visible to all authenticated and all anonymous users when the published property is true.

-You can change the access level on a repository-managed file using the `/r/repository/file/update` API call or using the [Repository Manager](../deployr-repository-manager/deployr-repository-manager-files.md#about-file-properties).
+You can change the access level on a repository-managed file using the `/r/repository/file/update` [API call](../deployr-api-reference.md#repository-on-the-api) or using the [Repository Manager](../deployr-repository-manager/deployr-repository-manager-files.md#about-file-properties).

-For more information, refer to the section Introducing the Repository on the API in the [API Reference Help](../deployr-api-reference.md).

 ## Repository File Download Controls

 The repository file download controls provide fine-grain control over who can download repository file data.
 It is important to tailor the configuration of these controls in your DeployR external configuration file in order to enforce your preferred download policy for repository-managed files.

-    ```
     /*
      * DeployR Repository File Download Controls
      *